-It might be a long drive in to see Rainbow Falls, but it’s 100% worth it, I swear!CHERRYVILLE WEATHER
+It might be a long drive in to see Rainbow Falls, but it’s definitely worth the drive!
+I absolutely love this waterfall and recommend it to everyone I know — which includes you.

 Trail Details for Rainbow Falls

 Rainbow Falls is a must-see stop if you’re visiting Sugar Lake or Spectrum Lake.
-The hike is short, totaling about 0.5 km return and fairly easy.
-However, it does descend fairly quickly and has plenty of dirt, roots, and mud along the way.
+The hike is short, only about 0.5 km return, and is fairly easy.
+However, it does descend relatively quickly and has plenty of dirt, roots, and mud along the way.

-Rainbow Falls is a fairly easy hike, but I’ve rated it as moderately easy due to the mud, roots, and quick descent.
-It’s certainly doable for most people, but it is more than a walk in the park.
+Even though it’s a pretty easy hike, but I’ve rated it as moderately easy due to the semi-rough trail.
+It’s certainly doable for most people, but is more than a gentle walk in the park.

 As you head into the forest, the trail starts descending fairly quickly.
 The trail is narrow and well trodden, but a little rough in places.
 It can also get pretty muddy.
 Overall, the trail is very well maintained.